Master of Science in Physician Assistant Degree Program

 When students from a variety of health professions disciplines work together to better understand different professional roles and expertise, great things can happen.

-In our Physician Assistant degree program, you will study alongside students from other programs, including the Doctor of Osteopathic Medicine and Doctor of Dental Medicine program, gaining the skills needed to collaborate and lead in today’s team-based care.
+In our Physician Assistant degree program, you will study alongside students from other programs, gaining the skills needed to collaborate and lead in today’s team-based care.
 51Ʒis proud to be the only institution in New England that is part of the National Center for Interprofessional Education and Practice’s prestigious Innovation Network.

 You may also apply this collaborative participation toward your Interprofessional Honors Distinction.